 2. Check out your feet daily for wounds or blisters.
 Washing every day, especially between your toes, is also necessary to prevent fungal infection.
 This is especially important if you have diabetes or any circulatory condition.

 3. Treating and cutting your nails properly.
-Professional aid is necessary in case of ingrown nail or any other similar issue.
+Professional aid is necessary in case of an ingrown nail or any other similar issue.

 4. Visit a specialist in order to prevent any problem, especially if you already have one.
 Don’t wait too long before getting your feet examined by a specialist, so they can be treated as soon as possible to avoiding complications and even worse problems in the future.